Physicals and Health Maintenance*

 Laboratory testing for screening is usually done once a year as determined by your age, gender, and risk factors.
 For most people, at least some testing is recommended.

 For example, while a screening lipid panel (cholesterol test) is recommended every 4 to 6 years, according to the American Heart Association, your doctor might check more frequently if you have risk factors for heart disease.
-Abnormal cholesterol levels increase the risk of heart attacks and strokes.
+Abnormal cholesterol levels increase the risk for heart attacks and strokes.
 If you are overweight or have any risk factors for diabetes, your blood sugar will likely be checked.
-The American Diabetes Association recommends that all adults, beginning at age 45, should be tested for diabetes — regardless of weight.
+The American Diabetes Association recommends that all adults, beginning at age 45, should be tested for diabetes -- regardless of weight.

 Depending on the history, physical exam, risk factors, and patient concerns, additional testing may include additional blood tests, vision tests, hearing tests, cardiovascular evaluation, lung cancer screening, and rectal exam.
 There are additional parts of the history, physical exam, and additional laboratory testing that are specific to men and women.
 Please go to the Men's and Women's Health page for more information on these.